Preparing for Filing Your Business Tax Return and Tax Changes in the 2023 Filing Season

-It's an annual chore: filing income tax returns.
+It's an annual chore: filing income tax returns for your business.
 This includes filing federal income tax returns, as well as state and local returns, for businesses and for owners.
 There is no way to avoid this chore.
 The best way to handle this responsibility is to be prepared and get started as soon as possible.

-Pay attention to the filing deadline for income tax returns.
-If you miss the deadline, you may incur late-filing penalties (these penalties are not tax deductible).
-The following are federal income tax return deadlines:
+Pay attention to the filing deadline for 2023 income tax returns.
+If you miss the deadline, you may incur late-filing penalties—and these penalties are not tax-deductible.
+The following are federal income tax return deadlines for 2022 returns:

-- For entities: Partnerships and S corporations reporting on a calendar year basis, which most do, must file their 2020 income tax returns by March 15, 2021.
-Calendar-year C corporations must file their 2020 income tax return by April 15, 2021.
-Limited liability companies (LLCs) with multiple members file partnership returns unless they have elected to be taxed as corporations; one-member LLCs file their return with the owner's personal tax return.
-Sole proprietorships also file their return with the owner's personal tax return.
+- For entities: Partnerships and S corporations reporting on a calendar year basis, which most do, must file their 2022 income tax returns by March 15, 2023.
+Calendar-year C corporations must file their 2022 income tax return by April 18, 2023 Limited liability companies (LLCs) with multiple members file partnership returns unless they have elected to be taxed as corporations; one-member LLCs file their return with the owner's personal tax return.
+Sole proprietorships also file their business return with the owner's personal tax return.

-The federal filing deadline may be extended by the IRS if you are located in an area that's been declared a federal disaster area.
-For example, victims of the California wildfires that began on September 4, 2020, and who had obtained a filing extension (explained below) for their 2019 income tax returns to October 15, 2020, were given until January 15, 2021, to file those returns.
-In some cases, the extended deadline is six months, but it may be longer.
-Information about filing extensions for disaster victims can be found from the IRS.
+The federal filing deadline may be extended if you are located in an area that's been declared a federal disaster area.
+There is an automatic 60-day filing extension for disaster victims, but the IRS may grant even more time to file.
+For example, victims of Hurricane Ian that began in Florida on September 23, 2022, and who had obtained a filing extension (explained below) for their 2021 income tax returns to October 17, 2022, were given until February 15, 2023, to file those returns.
+The IRS provides more information about filing extensions for disaster victims.

-If, for any reason, you cannot meet the applicable filing deadline, you can obtain an automatic six-month filing extension just by asking for it.
+If, for any reason, you cannot meet the applicable filing deadline, you can obtain an automatic six-month filing extension just by asking for it; no explanation is needed.
 You must submit the request no later than the filing deadline.
-You do not have to provide a reason for the request.
 Entities use IRS Form 7004 to request a filing extension.
-Individuals (including one-member LLCs) use IRS Form 4868.
+Individuals (including sole proprietors, self-employed individuals, and one-member LLCs) use IRS Form 4868.

 Getting more time to file the return does not give you more time to pay taxes due.
 It's advisable to pay as much as you expect to owe to minimize or avoid late-payment penalties.
 These penalties start to run from the filing deadline without regard to extensions.

 Decide as soon as possible who is going to prepare and file the return(s).
 Will you use a CPA or other tax professional?
 Will the business returns be handled in-house by a company employee?
-Are you planning to prepare your personal return using tax preparation software?
+Are you planning to prepare your business and personal returns using tax preparation software?